beacon-biosignals/LegolasFlux.jl/README.md

 See [examples/digits.jl](examples/digits.jl) for a larger example.

-## `LegolasFlux.ModelRow`
+## `LegolasFlux.ModelV1`

-A `LegolasFlux.ModelRow` is the central object of LegolasFlux.
+A `LegolasFlux.ModelV1` is the central object of LegolasFlux.
 It acts as a Tables.jl-compatible row that can store the weights of a Flux model in the `weights` column, optionally an `architecture_version` (defaults to `missing`), and any other columns the user desires.

-`ModelRow` is not exported because downstream models likely want to define their own rows which extend the schema provided by LegolasFlux that might end up being called something similar.
+`ModelV1` is not exported because downstream models likely want to define their own rows which extend the schema provided by LegolasFlux that might end up being called something similar.
 See the next section for more on extensibility.

 ## Extensibility